Teenager critically injured near Brooklyn playground released from hospital

 GOWANUS, Brooklyn — A 16-year-old girl was greeted by cheers and applause as she was released from a Brooklyn-area hospital Friday.

-A week prior, she was shot in the head and critically injured near a Gowanus playground.
+A week prior, Kyla Sobers-Batties was shot in the head and critically injured near a Gowanus playground.

+The teen was smiling and waving as she was released from the Brooklyn hospital.

+She remains in a wheelchair, but she’s happy to be going home a day before her 17th birthday.

 The shooting happened around 3 p.m.
 Friday, Oct.
 8 in the vicinity of Wyckoff and Bond streets near the Nicholas Naquan Heyward Jr. Park.